typerefinery-ai/widget-graph-viz/WIDGET_SIGHTING_BUTTON_FLOW.md

-# Widget Sighting Button Data Flow Documentation
+# Widget Sighting Button - Complete Function Execution Flow

 ## Overview
-This document illustrates the complete data flow when a user clicks the "Sighting" button in the widget's filter panel.
-The flow differs based on whether the widget is running in **Local Mode** or **Widget Mode**.
+This document traces the **EXACT** function execution path when a user clicks the "Sighting" button in the widget's filter panel, from the initial click event to the final data rendering.

 ## HTML Structure
 ```html